Carlson’s 3 points in 1st lead Capitals past Sharks 5-2

 Melker Karlsson opened the scoring for San Jose, but the Sharks did little else until Evander Kane scored in the third period to cut the deficit to 5-2.
 Martin Jones allowed five goals on 22 shots before being replaced by Aaron Dell after two periods.
 San Jose lost for just the third time in 14 games.

+”They’re such a good team that when you don’t play well they’re going to make you pay and they certainly did,” Sharks captain Logan Couture said. ”They scored five there and probably could have had seven or eight.
+Joner made some saves.
+We left him out to dry like we’ve done multiple times at the start of the year.
+We have to get back to defending a little bit harder.”

-Kane later got a major penalty and a game misconduct for elbowing Radko Gudas.
+Kane later got a major penalty and a game misconduct for elbowing Radko Gudas in the head.
+Reirden had no immediate update on Gudas’ condition.

-The Capitals erased their early deficit with a scoring spree late in the first period, starting when Carlson’s point shot deflected off Hathaway and in for the equalizer.
+The Capitals erased their early deficit with a scoring spree late in the first period, starting when Carlson’s point shot deflected off Hathaway and in for the equalizer as Washington’s fourth line delivered.

+”They were a big part of the last game as well,” Reirden said. ”It’s what we envisioned from the start of the season and now that we’ve got them back together again they have kind of picked up where they left off.”

 Just 53 seconds later, Vrana redirected a shot from Carlson off the post and knocked in his own rebound to make it 2-1.